 Which one is yours?
 Ever tried any unique flavors?

-28- Although it is Mentioned that Ice Cream Cones First Debuted at the World Fair in 1904, that Might not Be 100% True
+28- Although it is mentioned that Ice Cream Cones First Debuted at the World Fair in 1904, that Might not Be 100% True

 Ice Cream Cones were mentioned in a cookbook by Mrs. Marshall back in 1888, 16 years before the world’s Fair debut.
 Could it be that is where the idea came from originally?
-There are some that say that it may go back further than that but the world fair debut is what made it mainstream.
+There are some who say that it may go back further than that but the world fair debut is what made it mainstream.

 27- Ice Cream on a Stick AKA Ice Cream popsicle was first introduced in 1920